Borel-Moore homology and cap product operations

+Notice that the construction of cap product (3) together with property (ii) solves the question (I), since cap product (3) is a topological invariant.

+We shall answer these questions; it will turn out that the essential problem is the case $Z\neq X$.
+A conclusion of this paper, the topological invariance of the simplicial supported cap product (see Corollary to Theorem (\CScapproduct)\,) apparently has been taken as granted (e.g. see [Bra], section 5), but a proof cannot be found in the literature.

+This paper is organized as follows.
+In \S\S 1 and 2, we review the definitions of singular homology, cohomology, Borel-Moore homology, and the sheaf theoretic supported cap product on Borel-Moore homology.

+In \S 3, for a topological space $X$ we produce a quasi-isomorphism from the complex of locally finite singular chains $\tiS_*(X)$ to the complex $D(\chS^*(X))$, the ``dual'' of the compactly supported cochain complex $\chS^*(X)$.
+If $\cS^*$ is the sheaf of singular cochains, one can take its ``dual" complex $\cD(\cS^*)$, and the complex $\Gamma(X, \cD(\cS^*))$ computes the Borel-Moore homology.
+It is shown in \S 4 that there is a quasi-isomorphism from $\Gamma(X, \cD(\cS^*))$ to $D(\chS^*(X))$.
+Therefore we have quasi-isomorphisms

+and on homology an induced isomorphism $H_m^{lf}(X)\to H_m(X)$.
+This gives an explicit, chain-level isomorphism between the Borel-Moore homology and the locally finite singular homology.
+The presentation $(*)$ itself may not be found in the literature, but one can show that it induces the same isomorphism as in [Br], Chap 5, (12.20).

+In \S 4, we introduce the singular cap product (3) when $Z=X$; indeed there is no difficulty there, since the Alexander-Whitney formula provides the correct definition.
+The comparison with the sheaf theoretic cap product can be made, in a natural manner, based on the presentation $(*)$.
+This section should be contrasted to the next section, which is central in this paper.

+In \S 5, we take a closed set $Z$ in general and introduce the cap product (3).
+Given $u\in S^p(X, X-Z)$ a cocycle, the Alexander-Whitney formula does not give a map a chain map $\cap u: \tiS_*(X)\to\tiS_{*-p}(Z)$.
+This we overcome by resorting to the quasi-isomorphism $\tiS_*(X)\to D(\chS^*(X))$; we attempt to create a chain map $u\cup: \chS^{*-p}(Z)\to \chS^*(X)$, which we will indeed do in the derived category.
+After the singular cap product is thus introduced, the comparison with the sheaf theoretic cap product again exploits the presentation $(*)$.

+In \S 6, the space is assumed to be triangulated.
+We first explain the definition of supported cap product in the simplicial homology, essentially given on chain level by the Alexander-Whitney formula.
+We show that it is compatible with the singular cap product; the quasi-isomorphism $\tiS_*(X)\to D(\chS^*(X))$ and its simplicial analogue is a necessary component in the proof.

+In \S 7, we generalize the results to pairs of spaces.
+If $Y$ is a closed set of the space $X$, then one has the relative Borel-Moore homology $H_*(X, Y)=H_*(X, Y;\ZZ)$ defined via sheaf theory.
+Also one has the cap product operation $H_m(X, Y)\ts H^p_Z(X)\to H_{m-p}(Z, Z\cap Y)$.
+All of the results of \S\S 4-6 are generalized to this setting, the proofs following the same pattern.
+In addition, we discuss the localization isomorphism $H_*(X, Y)\cong H_*(X-Y)$ and its compatibility with cap products.

+Throughout the paper, the use of sheaf theory is prevalent.
+Some statements involve no sheaves, but the proofs effectively use them, for example in (\lowerSbiduality) and (\chSXUtochSZ).

-We make the following assumptions on the space: In \S 1, $X$ is a locally compact Hausdorff space; in \S 2, we assume also that $X$ is locally contractible and satisfies the second axiom of countability.
+The assumption on the space are precisely made as follows: In \S 1, $X$ is a locally compact Hausdorff space; in \S 2, we assume also that $X$ is locally contractible and satisfies the second axiom of countability.
 In \S3- \S 5, we further add the assumption that $X$ is of finite cohomological dimension.
 In \S \Sectsimplicial, $X$ is a locally finite, countable simplicial complex of finite dimension.